 The scrape pane gives us some options about how slowly Web Scraper should perform its scraping to avoid overloading the web server with requests and to give the web browser time to load pages.
 We are fine with the defaults, so click ‘Start scraping’.
 A window will pop up, where the scraper is doing its browsing.
 After scraping the data you can download it by clicking the option ‘Export data as CSV’ or save it to a database.

-Open the website you need to highlight a part of the page that is similar to what to want to scrape.
-Right-click, you’ll see an option called ‘Scrape similar’.
+After downloading the extension open the website you need to highlight a part of the page that is similar to what to want to scrape.
+Right-click, and you’ll see an option called ‘Scrape similar’.
 The scraper console will open as a new window showing you the initial results, where you will see the scraped content in a table format.

 The “Selector” section lets you change which page elements are scraped.
 You can specify the query as either a jQuery selector or in XPath.